C. megalodon, whether you place it in the genus Carcharocles or Carcharodon is extinct.

 Art, being art, said “This animal is terrifying.
 I better do something about this”, and so began tales of giant sharks facing off against humanity, challenging us at the zenith of our dominion.
 We gobbled it up even if frankly, the work was somewhat… juvenile?
 I love Steve Alten’s “Meg” series (especially the sheer insanity of the second book, “The Trench“) , but man, it ain’t Shakespeare.

 And then along comes the Discovery Channel with “Megalodon: The Monster Shark Lives” and “Megalodon: The New Evidence”.
-When I do my shark talks or set up my booth to sell shark poetry (and tiki mugs! and tshirts!), inevitably I’m asked about megalodon and if still exists, or I’m told how it DOES still exist.
+When I do my shark talks or set up my booth to sell shark poetry and more shark poetry (and tiki mugs!), inevitably I’m asked about megalodon and if still exists, or I’m told how it DOES still exist.
 Circling back to the beginning and young Klute’s belief in sea monsters, I get it.
 It’s a big ocean, there have been relatively recent discoveries of big ocean fauna (from the colossal squid to the megamouth shark), and you’re being presented with “proof” by a reputable source, told that it’s real.
 Plus it touches on that primal sense of fear and discovery, a new monster, a new challenge… but it’s all a lie.
-From Discovery Channel itself:
+And you’re being presented with “proof” by a reputable source, told that it’s real.
+Plus it touches on that primal sense of fear and discovery, a new monster, a new challenge… but it’s all a lie.
+The Discovery Channel did this (and UPDATE: In 2018, they finally admitted it was phony):

-“Hey, you’re just a poet who happens to stumble across sharks once in a while!
-Why should I listen to you?”, you might be saying.
+So you’re now thinking “Hey, you’re just a poet who happens to stumble across sharks once in a while!
+Why should I listen to you?“.
 And that’s TOTALLY FAIR.
 I am not a scientist.
 So would you listen to an actual scientist?
 From David Shiffman, shark scientist (via an article at “The Scuttlefish” – I encourage you to click the link and read the whole thing).

 Megalodon is gone, but there is an ocean of life out there full of wonders and terrors that haven’t yet been discovered in the sea, or in the fossil record, or in the necessary synthesis of art and science, and I urge any budding oceanographer, painter, marine biologist, filmmaker, paleontologist, or yes, poet, to focus on that.